 - Expressive therapy

-As the time for your discharge looms closer, you and your loved ones will work very closely with your treatment team to create an aftercare plan that allows for a seamless transition and continuity of care.
+As the time for your discharge from our clinic looms closer, you and your loved ones will work very closely with your treatment team to create an aftercare plan that allows for a seamless transition and continuity of care.
 If you need assistance finding reliable housing to ensure that you have a stable home environment, we’ll be able to help you find a place to live.
 Likewise, if you’re looking for gainful employment, we’ll work with our contacts to see if we can find you an appropriate job.
 Many of our clients opt to step down from our inpatient program into one of our intense outpatient programs.
 Our partial hospitalization program (PHP) and our intensive outpatient program (IOP) both offer similar structure to our inpatient care but allow you to return home to your family in the evenings and on weekends.
-Other clients may have made enough progress that they’re ready to discharge to home with referrals to traditional outpatient therapy and appropriate community resources.
+Other clients may have made enough progress at our treatment center that they’re ready to discharge to home with referrals to traditional outpatient therapy and appropriate community resources.